cloudflare/cloudflare-docs/content/support/SSL TLS/Edge Certificates SSL TLS configuration/Disabling Weak Cipher Suites.md

 Cipher Suites is a combination of ciphers used to negotiate security settings during the SSL/TLS handshake and not directly related to TLS version.

-The _default Cipher Suites_ provided with Universal SSL certificates are meant for a _balance of security and compatibility_.
-Some of which, are deemed _weak_ by third-party testing tools such as SSL Labs's SSL Server Test.
+The default Cipher Suites provided with [Universal SSL certificates](/ssl/edge-certificates/universal-ssl/) are meant for a balance of security and compatibility.
+Some of which, are deemed weak by third-party testing tools such as SSL Labs's SSL Server Test.
 You can find the list of [Cloudflare-supported Cipher Suites](/ssl/reference/cipher-suites/)

 ___

 ## Solution

-If the Universal SSL _does not meet your business requirements_, we would recommend using our _Advanced Certificate Manager_.
+If the Universal SSL does not meet your business requirements, we would recommend using our [Advanced Certificate Manager](/ssl/edge-certificates/advanced-certificate-manager/).
 For example, use the Advanced Certificate Manager to cover more than one level of subdomain, remove Cloudflare branding from the Universal certificate, or adjust the shortest certificate lifespan.

-You could restrict the Cipher Suites used for TLS using our [Advanced Certificate Manager](/ssl/edge-certificates/advanced-certificate-manager).
+You could restrict the Cipher Suites used for TLS using our Advanced Certificate Manager.
 After you subscribed to Advance Certificate Manager for your domain, you can [restrict Cipher Suites at the Zone-level requests via the API](/api/operations/zone-settings-change-ciphers-setting).
-Currently, restricting cipher suites could only be done via API and not available via Cloudflare Dashboard.
-Assuming this is just a one-time change, you could trigger the API call using curl. **Step-by-step guide:**
+Currently, restricting cipher suites can only be done via API and not available via Cloudflare Dashboard.
+Assuming this is just a one-time change, you can trigger the API call using `curl`.

+**Step-by-step guide:**

 1. Get/view Global API Key _(or create Token)_ from: [https://dash.cloudflare.com/profile/api-tokens](https://dash.cloudflare.com/profile/api-tokens)
 2. Get Zone ID from the bottom right of Overview page for your domain in Cloudflare Dashboard.